Kacperczyk/Python-projects/File-reader/README.txt

 2) The user is able to choose the columns of interest.
 3) After selecting one column, they must decide whether to choose another.
 3) a) If yes, then the chosen column is removed from the pool of available columns.
       The selected column is added to an unseen list, which stores the user's choices.
       This will enable later loading of the file with only the chosen columns.
-3) b) If the user enters "STOP," the loop is interrupted, and we proceed to step 4).
+3) b) If the user type "stop" the loop is interrupted, and we proceed to step 4).
 4) We choose what to do next.
 4) a) Loading a file with the selected columns.
 4) b) coming soon